11 Underrated LGBT Movies You Shouldn't Miss

 Virginia Woolf's Modernist Classics in the Phantasmagoria of the Early 80s

-Orlando, probably the most important book for the LGBT+ community about the hero-heroine Orlando, who embraces gender fluidity by switching from a man to a woman and vice versa, was lucky enough to get a more than decent film adaptation: androgynous Tilda Swinton had just become a worldwide star after her role in Sally Potter.
+Orlando, probably the most important book for the LGBTQ+ community about the hero-heroine Orlando, who embraces gender fluidity by switching from a man to a woman and vice versa, was lucky enough to get a more than decent film adaptation: androgynous Tilda Swinton had just become a worldwide star after her role in Sally Potter.
 German experimentalist Ulrike Ottinger shoots her Orlando with no limits: devoted Virginia Woolf fans probably wouldn’t approve.
 Ottinger reinvents the history of mankind with crazy characters — inspired either by Tod Browning's Freaks or Derek Jarman's Jubilee, or even Carroll's books and Jodorowsky's filmography.
-Freak Orlando is a mind-blowing and somewhat indigestible movie: from crazy costumes to theatrics, dance numbers, and dozens of incomprehensible characters in extras – everything is right here.
-This film from the heart of the punk era doesn’t have a framework: it’s as informal and countercultural as it gets.
+Freak Orlando is a mind-blowing and somewhat indigestible movie: from crazy costumes to theatrics, dance numbers, and dozens of incomprehensible characters in extras — everything is right here.
+This film from the heart of the punk era doesn’t have a framework: it’s as informal and countercultural as it gets, which makes it one of the best LGBTQ+ movies of all time.